 Unfortunately, many Americans do just the opposite: They essentially buy whatever they want and then hope they make enough money to pay for it.
 If they don't, they just pay for things they cannot afford with a credit card or installment loan.
 However, this can be a very dangerous practice over time, as the interest on credit card purchases starts adding up if card balances are not paid in full each month.
 Eventually, people can end up paying more money in interest than they paid for the items they originally bought in the first place.
-If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.
+If you want to reduce your interest payments and lower your debt, join MoneyTips and try our free Debt Optimizer tool.

 Creating a simple household budget can be summarized in three steps:

 - Figure how much money comes in every month.
 Tally up all of your sources of income so you know exactly what you have to spend each month.
 For most people, the primary source of income is their salary, but be sure to include any bonuses or commissions you might receive at work.
 Alimony or child support, government payments and income from a side job or freelance business should also be included to arrive at your monthly net income (or income after taxes).

 - Identify all of your monthly expenses.
 This is a little more involved.
 For most people, expenses can be divided into two main types: essential (and usually recurring) expenses and non-essential (or discretionary) expenses.
 Essentials are your basic living expenses that stay mostly the same every month: your home mortgage or rent payment, utilities, groceries, transportation (car payment and gasoline), and insurance.
 Keep in mind that your housing costs could go up if you have an adjustable-rate mortgage.
 MoneyTips is happy to help you get free refinance quotes from top lenders.